 - Food production planning and waste management practices are an integral part of our daily operations.

-- Trayless dining program throughout campus implemented to conserve water.
+- Trayless dining program throughout campus implemented to conserve water and reduce food waste.

 - Energy efficient lighting by converting to LED Lighting.